 Here are 5 ways to explore the city for a fraction of the price most people pay

 1. Take a Free Walking Tour

 The main trading area of Christiania is known as ‘Pusher Street’ or the Green Light District and is very popular with tourists.
 It’s busy and noisy, with many different market stalls and places for live music.
-The leafy areas around the canal are more peaceful with many locals unwinding on the banks.
-Photos are not allowed in most areas, particularly the Green Light District.
+The leafy areas around the canal are more peaceful, with many locals unwinding on the banks.

 Tip: take one of the higher quiet paths that lead between the houses and the canal- these beautiful, peaceful tracks away from the crowds are full of overhanging branches and pretty views.